The Jobseeker’s Dilemma: The Downside of a Candidates’ Market

 It’s often confusing when hiring managers cast too large of a net, wasting your time applying to ads that aren’t being checked or jobs that have already been filled.
 There are a few key things to look at before you apply:

-- What’s the last date the ad was updated?
+- What was the last date the ad was updated?
 Tech positions more than a few months old aren’t likely to be current unless the organization specifies that it is part of an ongoing search.
 Remember, the average time to hire for tech positions is only 51 days.
 If it’s your dream job, it may still be worthwhile to reach out.
 If not, this is one to bypass.

 - Does the posting link you to another site?
 If a link brings you back to the company’s application or their recruiting partner’s web page, this is where you should go.
 It’s a more direct route to the hiring manager who is focused on the position.